SenseLogic/VISTA/README.md

 ## Goals

-*   Modular : only integrate what you need
+*   Modular : only include what you need
 *   Compact : based on simple yet efficient algorithms
 *   Simple : just include the minified scripts